pingcap/docs/explain-joins.md

 > **Note:**
 >
-> In the above example, the SQL Optimizer selected the hash join plan which performs worse than the index join.
-Query Optimization is an [NP-complete problem](https://en.wikipedia.org/wiki/NP-completeness), and it is not unexpected that less than optimal plans may be chosen.
-If this is a frequent query, you may wish to use [SQL Plan Management](/sql-plan-management.md) to bind a hint to a query.
-This can be easier to manage than inserting hints into queries that your application sends to TiDB.
+> In the above example, the SQL Optimizer selects the hash join plan which performs worse than the index join.
+Query optimization is an [NP-complete problem](https://en.wikipedia.org/wiki/NP-completeness), and less-than-optimal plans might be chosen.
+If this is a frequent query, it is recommended to use [SQL Plan Management](/sql-plan-management.md) to bind a hint to a query, which can be easier to manage than inserting hints into queries that your application sends to TiDB.

 ### Variations of Index Join